 - Research Associate (Institute of Biodiversity Animal Health & Comparative Medicine)

-2016 - 2020: Research Associate, Institute of Biodiversity, Animal Health and Comparative Medicine, University of Glasgow.
+2016 - present: Research Associate.
+Institute of Biodiversity, Animal Health and Comparative Medicine.
+University of Glasgow.

-2013-2015: Postdoctoral Research Fellow, Dept. of Earth and Environmental Sciences, University of Pavia (Italy).
+2013-2015: Postdoctoral Research Fellow.
+Department of Earth and Environmental Sciences.
+University of Pavia (Italy).

 2009-2012: PhD in Experimental Ecology, University of Pavia (Italy).

-For my main research project, I'm collaborating with the London School of Hygiene and Tropical Medicine within a research programme funded by the Bill & Melinda Gates Foundation, entitled “Freedom from Infection – Confirming the Interruption of Malaria Transmission (FREEDOM)”.
+As a parallel project, I am collaborating with the London School of Hygiene and Tropical Medicine on a research programme funded by the Bill & Melinda Gates Foundation, entitled “Freedom from Infection – Confirming the Interruption of Malaria Transmission (FREEDOM)”.
 The programme seeks to investigate whether tools developed for confirming the absence of infection in veterinary epidemiology can be applied to malaria, and will provide key evidence as to whether and how these tools can be best used to guide decision-making when driving towards and confirming malaria elimination.

-In addition to my main research, I am involved in several other collaborative projects on species distribution and connectivity models of a range of taxa such as insects, birds of prey, fishes, ungulate and rodents.
+In parallel with my main research, I am involved in several other collaborative projects on species distribution and connectivity models of a range of taxa such as insects, birds, fishes and mammals.

 Google Scholar: https://scholar.google.com/citations?user=lPuGm8YAAAAJ&hl=en

 Dry season ecology of Anopheles funestus in Tanzania